Where are you located?

 What is the stock symbol for Agilyx and how can I get investor information?

-Agilyx is currently a privately held alternative energy company and does not have a stock symbol.
+Agilyx is currently a privately held metro-Portland recycling and alternative energy company and does not have a stock symbol.
 Please contact us about investment interest and we will connect with you.

-Have you performed a Life Cycle Analysis or measured the carbon impact of your process?
+Have you performed a Life Cycle Analysis or measured the carbon impact of your Styrofoam recycling process?

 Agilyx is committed to demonstrating not only the economic viability of our technology, but also the environmental value.
 We have completed an extensive Life Cycle Analysis on our process to measure carbon impact against traditional forms of crude oil extraction, with the results indicating a significantly favorable environmental impact.
 The updated study can be found under Resources and Links in our Media Room tab.